top of page

 About

 He is currently under contract with Yale University Press to write Erra: An Ancient Myth in a New Translation.
 The book concerns the Erra Epic—a Babylonian poem telling how Erra, a god of war and pestilence, nearly annihilated humanity out of rage on account of them holding him in contempt.
-Set to contain a new translation of the composition along with essays shedding light on the text and its world, the book aims to bring Erra to a broad public readership for the first time in around two thousand years.
+Set to contain a new translation of the composition along with essays shedding light on the text and its world, the book aims to bring Erra to a broad public readership for the first time in more than two thousand years.

 Eli can be reached at eli@tadmor.us